TomCarlson-NTAC/ndr-tests/ndr-test.md

 #### Rule 11-30. `xs:documentation` has `xml:lang`
- [XML](#Appendix-A-References)        <a target="_blank" href="http://www.w3.org/TR/2008/REC-xml-20081126/#sec-lang-tag">Section 2.12, _Language Identification_</a> defines attribute `xml:lang`, which establishes the language used in the contents and attributes of an XML document.
+ [XML](#Appendix-A-References)        [Section 2.12, _Language Identification_](http://www.w3.org/TR/2008/REC-xml-20081126/#sec-lang-tag) defines attribute `xml:lang`, which establishes the language used in the contents and attributes of an XML document.
 To facilitate clarity and future support for languages other than US English, each occurrence of `xs:documentation` in a conformant schema is in the scope of an occurrence of `xml:lang`, which defines the language used in the documentation.

 > **[Rule 11-30] ([REF](#Applicability-of-rules-to-conformance-targets), [EXT](#Applicability-of-rules-to-conformance-targets)) (Constraint)**